 - Goal is not to get into the highest ranked department on some national listing.
 It is finding a good fit. - Choose a program with more than one faculty/topic you are interested in doing research. - Contact those faculty.
-[Conversation starter: ask if they are taking new students next year, or what their research focus will be over the next 5 years...websites are usually out of date!] - Your interests/research topic choice is not a commitment, and \sim 50% of the time students work on different topics than initial interests. - Get advice from your local mentors!
+[Conversation starter: ask if they are taking new students next year, or what their research focus will be over the next 5 years...websites are usually out of date!] - Your interests/research topic choice is not a commitment, and ~50% of the time students work on different topics than initial interests.
+But you must have a Plan A.

+• Get advice from your local mentors!